Our Top 5 Favorite Ways to Use Barn Doors

 The operative word, of course, is “functional.”
 While we wish we could say that barn doors are perfect in every home, the truth is that not every room and doorway has the available wall space or headroom to make them work.
 Luckily, due to its popularity, barn door hardware now comes in a variety of shapes, profiles, and styles, so you have more options than ever.

 Want to add a barn door to your home remodel?
-Talk to our professional design team today.
+Book a project consult today.